 People tend to focus on how cute and adorable puppies are.
 Many forget just how frustrating adolescence can be.
 It is this frustration that leads to them to start puppy training.
 Unfortunately, many people lose their patience and resort to punishment or techniques that cause discomfort.

-Well-meaning people do not realise that they are doing more damage than good and potentially setting their puppy up for a life of anxiety and aggression.
-Sadly, there are still a large amount of Brisbane puppy training that has not kept up to date with current research and still uses aversive training that causes pain or discomfort to your puppy.
-If you find a trainer who uses these techniques, avoid them like the plague as you will damage your relationship with your puppy and end up with more serious behavioural issues later in life that are difficult or impossible to treat.
+Well-meaning people do not realise that they are potentially setting their puppy up for a life of anxiety and aggression.
+There are still a large amount of puppy trainers that have not kept up to date with current research.
+These trainers use negative training which causes pain or discomfort to your puppy.
+If you find a trainer who uses these techniques, avoid them like the plague!
+Otherwise, you will damage your relationship with your puppy and end up with more serious behavioural issues later in life that are difficult or impossible to treat.

 Infliction of Stress and Pain